seandstewart/bardly/bardly/plays/histories/henry-v/11-player.md

 sooner persuade Harry of England than a general
 petition of monarchs.
 Here comes your father.

 *Re-enter the FRENCH KING and his QUEEN, BURGUNDY, and other Lords*

+*Exit Alice*

 **BURGUNDY**
 God save your majesty! my royal cousin, teach you